Sawall-Lab/Lab_management/3_Water_quality_sampling/SeapHOx_Deployment_&_Retrieval.md

 1. Fill the bucket with seawater.
 2. Detach the SeapHOx from the X base of the frame (if necessary) and bring the SeapHOx back to the surface.
-3. Immediately start [water flowing through the SeapHOx](       ) by starting a siphon with the plastic tubing, with the non-weight end attached to the open copper tube and the weight end in the bucket.
+3. Immediately start water flowing through the SeapHOx by starting a siphon with the plastic tubing, with the non-weight end attached to the open copper tube of the wet cap and the weight end in the bucket.
     - **Important**: ensure water is flowing consistently.
 The SeapHOx pump does not have a minimal conductivity sensor and will run dry, damaging both the pump and the ISFET sensor.
 4. Attach the communications cable to port 1 on the back of the field laptop.
 5. Dry the data connector plug.
 Remove the dummy plug from the SeapHOx and connect the data cable.